 “We are therefore implementing an orderly process to shutter our US operations and will pursue going concern sales or reorganizations of certain of our international businesses, while our other international businesses consider their options.”

-The news has been followed by the death of the company’s founder Charles Lazarus, passed away on 22 March.
+The news has been followed by the death of the company’s founder Charles Lazarus, who passed away on 22 March.
 The 94-year-old founded Toys R Us in 1957 but left in 1994.
 The toy retailer has been struggling ever since, failing to compete against online retailers which played a key role in changing buying habits.

 A stroll through the mall sounds less and less appealing to Claire’s customers, too.
 The teen jewellery and accessories brand filed for bankruptcy on 19 March, closing 92 stores alongside the 166 already shut down in 2016.